spring-projects/spring-data-gemfire/README.md

 Spring Data GemFire
 ===================

-The primary goal of the [Spring Data GemFire](http://www.springsource.org/spring-gemfire) project is to make it easier to build highly scalable Spring-powered applications using
+The primary goal of the [Spring Data GemFire](http://http://projects.spring.io/spring-data-gemfire) project is to make it easier to build highly scalable, Spring-powered applications using
-[Pivotal GemFire](http://www.gopivotal.com/big-data/pivotal-gemfire#details) as a distributed [data management](http://www.springsource.com/products/data-management) platform.
+[Pivotal GemFire](http://www.pivotal.io/big-data/pivotal-gemfire) as a distributed, data management platform.

 # Examples